robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

       --include fooNOTbar     # Matches tests containing tag 'foo' but not tag 'bar'.
       --exclude xxNOTyyNOTzz  # Matches tests containing tag 'xx' but not tag 'yy' or tag 'zz'.
+      --skip aaNOTbbNOTcc     # Matches tests containing tag 'aa' but not tag 'bb' or tag 'cc'.

    Starting from Robot Framework 2.9 the pattern can also start with `NOT` in which case the pattern matches if the pattern after `NOT` does not match::